 ?>

-Why we need to enqueue?
-Because Bricks theme is caring your website speed, and so only load it when necessary.
+Why do we need to enqueue?
+Because Bricks theme is caring about your website speed, and so only load it when necessary.
 But the mechanism is not working if the page or post is not built by Bricks.
 So we need to do it manually according to our needs.

 Step 2 – Add Event Listener On WP Block Image